Global perspective and respect for diversity

 Health Checkups and Follow-up Measures

 We conduct statutory health checkups with the goal of achieving a 100% participation rate.
 We also emphasize following up on the results of health checkups, and have occupational health physicians provide thorough health guidance to prevent aggravation and assess whether an individual is fit for employment according to internal regulations on follow-up measures.
+Occupational health physicians assess employment categories for all checkup results (assessment rate of 100%).

-Measures against Overwork
+Measures against Overwork and Maintenance of Work-Life Balance

 The human resources management division and health promotion division work together to promote proper working hour management, and ensure thorough implementation of health maintenance measures at the workplace.
 Employees who work excessively long hours are given guidance in consultations with an occupational health physician that follow more stringent standards than what is required by law.
+The average number of days of paid leave taken has increased from 14.3 days in 2010 to 18.0 days in 2019.

 Measures against Lifestyle-related Diseases

 Employees who were found to be at risk for a lifestyle-related disease in a health checkup receive ongoing health guidance (specified health guidance) by nursing staff and registered dietitians.
 As for anti-smoking measures, we created an internal rule that prohibits smoking during working hours, and we provide guidance and various support tools to help employees quit smoking.
+The smoking rate among employees has dropped from 33.4% in 2010 to 26.5% in 2019.

 As part of our Companywide "Well-Be " health activities, we conduct various health programs including walking events and a "health mileage" program in which employees can earn points by improving lifestyle habits, such as exercising and eating well.
 We also support employees' health from a nutritional aspect as well by, for example, providing a cafeteria menu tailored to each workplace based on an analysis of the health checkup results.